draftable/compare-api-python-client/README.md

 client = draftable.Client(account_id, auth_token)
 ```

-To connect to a self-hosted Draftable installation, provide the base URL as the third parameter:
+To connect to a self-hosted Draftable installation or a regional Draftable Online endpoint,
+provide the base URL as the third parameter:

 ```python
 base_url = "https://draftable.example.com/api/v1"  # replace this with the correct URL